Heavier periods that last for longer are common in perimenopause.

 ✅ Ibuprofen – may help to reduce bleeding by blocking compounds produced in the body called prostaglandins which can cause inflammation and pain

 Ibuprofen may reduce blood loss by 20-40%.
-But just a reminder not to take ibuprofen on an empty stomach as it can cause damage to the stomach lining.
+But just a reminder not to take ibuprofen on an empty stomach or use it long-term, as it can cause damage to the stomach lining.
 And always follow the dosage on the packaging

 Some research has shown turmeric (curcumin) supplements may be an effective alternative to ibuprofen.
 However, you will need to check that these do not interfere with any other medications that you may be taking